Shin Dong-bin

 Shin Dong-bin (born Akio Shigemitsu, 14 February 1956) is a South Korean business executive, and the chairman of Lotte Corporation since 2011.

 Early life and education

 Born in Japan as Akio Shigemitsu (重光昭夫, Shigemitsu Akio).
 Shin is the second son of Shin Kyuk-ho (Takeo Shigemitsu), founder and first CEO of Lotte and his Japanese wife.
 He is the younger brother of Hiroyuki Shigemitsu (Korean name Shin Dong-joo), CEO of the Japanese Lotte Group.

+shin graduated from Aoyama Gakuin Elementary School, Middle School, and High School in Tokyo.

 Shin graduated from Aoyama Gakuin University in Tokyo with a B.A. in economics in 1977 and from Columbia University with an MBA.

 Career

 He started his career at Nomura Securities' London branch in 1980 and joined Lotte in 1988, when he started at Lotte Chemical.

 In 2011, he became Chairman of Lotte Korea.
 Upon taking control of the group, Shin embarked on a series of mergers and acquisitions, including the acquisition of Hi-Mart (now Lotte Hi-Mart), Hyundai Logistics (now Lotte Global Logistics), The New York Palace Hotel (now Lotte New York Palace Hotel), and the chemical arm of Samsung - Samsung Fine Chemicals and Samsung BP Chemicals.